Linking to an External App

 URL example - campusm://launchapp?app_name=canvas-teacher&ios_app_url=canvas-teacher%3A%2F%2F&android_app_url=canvas-teacher%3A%2F%2F%0A&ios_store_url=https%3A%2F%2Fapps.apple.com%2Fus%2Fapp%2Fcanvas-teacher%2Fid1257834464&android_store_url=https%3A%2F%2Fplay.google.com%2Fstore%2Fapps%2Fdetails%3Fid%3Dcom.instructure.teacher%26hl%3Den&prompt=Y

-Note: Above information regarding External Application prefixes should be treated as a guide only.
-From time to time external application prefixes are changing.
+The above information regarding External Application prefixes should only be treated as a guide.
+Sometimes external application prefixes change.

 Linking to a Service or Area in the App

 |App home page with the menu open the menu option selected||campusm://menu=[menu option ID]||You can see a menu option ID when adding a link to the menu option in the App Builder as an Action URL, in the static content simple WYSIWYG HTML editor, or as a location action.
 In any of these cases, when you select the field to enter the link, the link selector appears.
 Enter the name, or part of the name, of the menu option and you will see the link in the selector.
 The ID is the last part of the link.

 |Static content service||campusm://pocketguide?pg_code=[static content service ID]||You can see a static content service ID when adding a link to the service in the App Builder as an Action URL, in the static content simple WYSIWYG HTML editor, or as a location action.
 In any of these cases, when you select the field to enter the link, the link selector appears.
 Enter the name, or part of the name, of the service and you will see the link in the selector.
 The ID is the last part of the link.

 The link is always something like campusm://pocketguide?pg_code=123456.